Gacyclidine: Dosage

-Effect
+Effects

 With the use of this drug, motor skills have significantly improved upon use, as it is the antagonist to the NMDA receptor.
 Gacyclidine is able to reduce calcium getting into cells.
 While animal test results showed potential in the rats, human tests showed slight improvement to the condition of patients.
-Outside of results seen in animals like potential trauma assistance and pain relief, there is little to no proof that there will be any clinical benefits in the future of Gacyclidine.
+Outside of results seen in animals like potential trauma assistance and pain relief, there is little to no proof that there will be any clinical benefits in the future of gacyclidine.

-Ethics

-The results of Gacyclidine are helpful in reducing the size of the lesion and enhancing the functional parameters after injury.
-Gacyclidine also increases behavioral parameters and neuronal survival in traumatic brain injury models.
-When gacyclidine is administered 0 to 30 minutes after injury, optimum protection is obtained.
-It is therefore concluded that Gacyclidine exhibits neuroprotective effects close to those of other antagonists of the NMDA receptor, with the benefit of being slightly less neuroprotective.

-Gacyclidine being a psychoactive drug and its chemical makeup have the potential to become a very addictive drug when combined in certain formulas.
-This resulted in Gacyclidine falling under the list of drugs that were placed under the Controlled Substances Act which sought to control the distribution of certain drugs such psychoactive drugs, depressants, and narcotics.